msdlogic/VR_Toggle_Box/README.md

 <img align="left" src=images/front.jpg>

 # Project in progress
-This currently works with software for the Button Box project here:
+I'm writing arduino code for this, but it currently works (somewhat) with software for the Button Box project here:

 https://www.youtube.com/watch?v=Z7Sc4MJ8RPM